anazariz/teampsd/resources/design/SQL_and_R/readme.md

 The focus of the documents in this folder is on **item #5**.
 The objective is to demonstrate the viability of using **RStudio** as a medium for establishing an **"end-to-end data lineage"** view starting from the data extraction point (**VA CDW data warehouse**) to the data consumption point (**R datasets and visualizations**).
 Easy access to end-to-end data lineage is critical when validating and certifying extracted data and the transformation functions operating on that data throughout its journey to an endpoint.

-**Who should test it:**.
+**Who should test the hypothsis:**
 The hypothesis can be tested by those who are stakeholders in the validity of data used in a research, which includes data owners, data engineers and modelers, data analysts, data validators, data stewards, data scientists and  support personnel.

+**Why would you test the hypothesis:**
-**Why:** Why should those users test your **hypothesis** Data stakeholders would examine the feasibility and availability of the proposed solution and prototype from the perspective of their own usage.
+Data stakeholders examine the feasibility and availability of the proposed solution and prototype from the perspective of their own usage.

  1. Is the solution simple enough to use or does it have a steep learning curve?